 κH-mechanism for producing solar eruption

 We presented a magnetohydrodynamic model of solar eruption that self-consistently explains how an emerging magnetic field evolves toward the eruption.
 A twisted flux tube emerging below a solar surface forms pre-eruptive magnetic structure on the Sun, which is composed of a flux rope that eventually erupts and an expanding shearless arcade that overlies the flux rope.
-In this model the eruption is inherent in the nature of the emerging
+In this model the eruption is inherent in nature of the emerging

 several key factors relevant to the stability and dynamics.
 The stability was examined by calculating